Exploring the accuracy of drone-applied herbicide treatments

 Figure 4 – Left (a): Prevailing wind direction overlaid on orthoscopic image.
 Right (b): Polygons representing manual traces of the perimeter of the burned treatment areas.
 Areas are noted for each treatment.

-Traditional methods for calculating effective swath utilize a sampling system aligned perpendicular to the flight path.
-Whether dyes or water sensitive paper, this approach produces a coefficient of variation and some measure of over- and under-dose.
-The two methods used in this study are less quantitative, but the burned area clearly represents a threshold, efficacious dose, which is a commodity that can only be assumed using traditional sampling systems.
+The burned area meets or exceeds an efficacious dose, which is a variable that can only be assumed using traditional sampling systems.
+Traditional methods for calculating effective swath width (ESW) utilize a sampling system aligned perpendicular to the flight path.
+Whether dyes or water sensitive paper, this approach produces a coefficient of variation and some measure of over- and under-dose based on a target threshold (dose or coverage).
+The two methods used in this study are subjective, and there are inherent flaws, but they still provide valuable information.
+A more realistic representation of ESW likely falls between the two.

 In the first method, the perimeter of the area burned was traced to create a polygon (above, in Figure 4B).
 Then, the average width of that area was established from measured spans along the block.
 Finally, that average was divided by the four passes.
 Hereafter referred to as the “treatment width ÷ passes” method.
-This method produces an estimate that likely underestimates the swath width because each upwind drone pass can overlap and hide any displacement (and drift) from the previous.
-It is included in this study for interest, and to compare the results to a second, and likely more accurate, method.
+This method produces an underestimate of ESW because each upwind drone pass can overlap and hide any displacement (and drift) from the previous.
+It divides the drift over however many passes are made.

 The second method overlays the flight path onto the area burned.
 The upwind side of the swath was determined from an average of at least five measurements along the upwind flight path.
 The downwind side of the swath was calculated the same way (Figure 5).
-Both the average upwind and downwind distances were added to arrive at the effective swath width.
-Hereafter referred to as the “port + starboard extent” method, this approach captures the cumulative downwind effect of multiple passes (representing a real-world situation) but still isolates the upwind side of a single pass.
+Both the average upwind and downwind distances were added to arrive at the ESW.
+Hereafter referred to as the “port + starboard extent” method.
+This approach captures a clear representation of the upwind side of a single pass, but overestimates ESW by including any cumulative increase in drift from multiple passes on the downwind side.

 Results – Part One